Of Time and Stamps

 This pallet depends on both Beacons and Time Blocks and is responsible for introducing the new type of transactions.
 It enforces temporal ordering of transactions and verifies their time proofs.

-This is the original Frontier pallet; however, we needed to fork it in order to introduce temporal ordering to the EVM environment.
+This is the original Frontier pallet; however, we run it from a fork in order to bring temporal ordering to the EVM environment — Ethereum‑submitted transactions receive canonical timestamps just like native ones, with no extra fields required from wallets.
 It is not required to use Frontier, but Roko, like many other chains, has the desire to be compatible with the Ethereum ecosystem and the wallets designed to work with it.

 State of R&D